tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 `struct StructName;`
 : an empty data type
-: as with tuple-like structs, each one
+: as with tuple-like structs, each one is a different type

+### Ownership of struct data